 - If you do not have data, do you have records that could become data (i.e. folders) and need digitalization and processing?

 - Do you need external data sources?

-- Do you need to put in place data generation processes?
+- Do you need to put in place data generation, gathering or collection processes?

-- How can you verify the impact of AI in your previously defined project?
+- How can you verify the impact of AI in your current projects and operations?

 - Does the AI give you the tools to properly monitor its function, outputs and use of resources?

-- How is you AI addresses security, design flaws and bugs, permissions, and privacy concerns if necessary?
+- How does your AI address security issues, design flaws and bugs, permissions, and privacy concerns?

 - How will customers and the community react to know you are taking advantage of AI?
 How will the product address ethical and social concerns?

 - Which new risks will the AI bring to the organization?
 Are they worth having?
 (And again a nod to the environment.)